Yantis Lakeside Gardens -

 H. Jackson Brown

-Man - despite his artistic pretensions, his sophistication, and his many accomplishments - owes his existance to a six inch layer of topsoil and the fact that it rains.
+Man - despite his artistic pretensions, his sophistication, and his many accomplishments - owes his existence to a six inch layer of topsoil and the fact that it rains.

 A Diggers Dictionary